Kia Joorabchian: Early career, American Capital and Kommersant

-A year later, in 1999, American Capital bought 85% of the Russian newspaper Kommersant.
-After a month Kommersant's ownership passed to the oligarch Boris Berezovsky, who was widely suspected to have been behind American Capital's bid for the paper -something denied by Joorabchian who was said to have given assurances that he was not working on anyone else's behalf.
+A year later and six months before the 1999 Russian legislative election, American Capital bought 85% of the Russian newspaper Kommersant.
+After a month Kommersant's ownership passed to the oligarch Boris Berezovsky, who was widely suspected to have been behind American Capital's bid for the paper, something denied by Joorabchian who was said to have given assurances that he was not working on anyone else's behalf.

 Although Joorabchian suffered in the stock market crash of 2001, his sale of American Capital after that volatility brought him, on his own estimate, between £50 million and £60 million.

 Involvement in football

 Media Sports Investments and Corinthians

 In 2004, Joorabchian founded Media Sports Investments to make a partnership with Brazilian football club Corinthians.
 He had briefly considered becoming involved at Arsenal, but found it too expensive and had instead been pointed towards Brazilian football by Pelé's agent and the recommendation of Pini Zahavi, the so-called 'super agent', whom Joorabchian described in 2006 as a friend of long standing.

 The partnership with Corinthians's was a 10-year deal stipulating that MSI would provide $35 million –$20 million of which would cover debts– in return for 51% of future profits.
 Joorabchian moved to Brazil and changed the way Corinthians was run, increasing revenue by 500% in the first year.

 A series of major signings followed MSI's investment, including, most spectacularly, Carlos Tevez, who was signed from Boca Juniors for $22 million, an unprecedented amount for a transfer by a South American club.
 These were players who were engaged to play for Corinthians but whose economic rights were partly or wholly owned by MSI.
 By 2006 the company was listing as its investments not just Corinthians, but also the players Carlos Tevez, Marcelo Mattos, Gustavo Nery, Roger, Javier Mascherano, Carlos Alberto, Sebastián Domínguez and Marinho.
 In 2005 Corinthians won its fourth Brazilian title.

 The Tevez transfer was brokered by the Argentinian football agent Fernando Hidalgo, who was a partner in the company HAZ Sports with Pini Zahavi.
 Zahavi, responsible for numerous football deals, including the acquisition of Chelsea Football Club by Roman Abramovich, acted as a broker for MSI.

 The source of the money behind MSI was a subject of considerable speculation.
 The Spanish sports newspaper Diario AS suggested that a 15% share was owned by Abramovich, while Joorabchian's name continued to be linked to that of Berezovsky.
 In 2005 the Georgian businessman and owner of Dinamo Tbilisi, Badri Patarkatsishvili, a close associate of Berezovsky, told a journalist that they had indeed invested in Corinthians.
 Joorabchian himself was described by Brazilian authorities as "trying, at all costs, to hide knowledge of the people and businesses involved in the transactions".